 Regardless of who you’re impressing, they should probably be someone that you’d also take to a nice dinner, because the NoMad bar will cost you about the same.
-Cocktails are $16, a glass of wine can run you $20, and the burger, which is great, but barely larger than a slider, is $18.
+The burger, which is great, but barely larger than a slider, is $21.
 That’s par for the course in the New York restaurant economy, but this is probably not a bar you can afford to linger in or visit often.
 Unless, that is, you come just for the Cookies & Cream dessert, which you should as often as you possibly can.
-We’ll explain in the Food Rundown, but good lord it’s amazing.
 How long until that thing gets its own footprint in this building?

 There are a bunch of vegetables on the NoMad bar menu, but who wants to eat vegetables when there’s a pot pie at the table next to you?
-If you are going to go the veggie route, this carrot tartare is a nod to chef Daniel Humm’s famous dish that’s long been a staple on the Eleven Madison Park menu, and we love it.
+If you are going to go the veggie route, this carrot tartare is a nod to the chef's famous dish that’s long been a staple on the Eleven Madison Park menu, and we love it.
 It’s pretty much the best cole slaw you’ll ever eat.

 Go with the local steamed cherrystones in broth, and drink a big, hoppy IPA with it.

 If you’ve had a couple stiff drinks, this guy sounds pretty damn appetizing.
-You’ll definitely regret it in the morning, and you can get an equally enjoyable bacon wrapped dog at Crif Dogs for a quarter of the price, but whatever.
+You’ll definitely regret it in the morning, and you can get an equally-enjoyable bacon wrapped dog at Crif Dogs for a quarter of the price, but whatever.
 Live in the moment.
-It also has black truffle on it, which is the only way we can figure that ground up pig parts in a bun could cost $14.
+It also has black truffle on it, which is the only way we can figure that ground up pig parts in a bun could cost $16.

 As previously stated, we love this burger.
 It’s laced with bone marrow, so it has a very rich, meaty flavor to it.
-We also like that it’s not huge, so you can continue to assault the menu in other areas.
+We also like that it’s not huge, so you can continue to explore the rest of the menu.

 The NoMad Bar is serious about their drinks.
-We’ve had several, and they were all good, expensive, and headache-inducing.
+They're all good, expensive, and headache-inducing.
 As they should be.